 We need zero carbon emissions by 2050 or earlier to avoid the worst climate change process of re-evaluation.
-The process will allow uscreate more challenges for people over time.
-Muchto improve strategies and outcomes in a flexible andof this inequity is linked to racial injustices and otherresponsive way.social determinates of health.
+The process will allow us to improve strategies and outcomes in a flexible and responsive way.

 This plan calls for tracking and reducing our carbon footprint (total carbon released into the air) by both reducing and offsetting emissions to achieve "net-zero carbon".